datarootsio/skeleton-pyspark/HOWTO.rst

     - Store this "spark-3.1.2-bin-hadoop3.2" folder in a directory like "C:\Spark\spark-3.1.2-bin-hadoop3.2"
 3. Download Java SDK 11 (a.k.a.
 JDK) from https://www.oracle.com/java/technologies/javase-jdk11-downloads.html
     - MUST create an Oracle account to download, open source JDKs like from https://jdk.java.net/java-se-ri/11 WILL NOT WORK!!!
+    - MUST be version 11, different versions may not work!
     - Store the JDK in a directory like "C:\Program Files\Java\jdk-11.0.12"
 4. Under "System Properties" > "Advanced" > "Environment Variables" (or simply search "environment" in search bar and select "Edit the system environment variables")
     - Set these System Variables: